Concurrent multiscale analysis without meshing: Microscale representation with CutFEM and micro/macro model blending

-We perform the compression test for a full micro-scale FEM (as reference) and the mixed multiscale method with an arbitrary location of zooming region and show their displacement field component $u_y$ in Figure \ref{fig:ModelCDisps}.
-For the mixed multiscale approach, the 3D simulations are carried out for two different smoothing lengths ($2\epsilon = 0.01, 0.1$) to study the mixing technique's stability for both sharp and wide transitions regions.
-The comparison between full microscale and multiscale results shows that our level-set-based multiscale method can also be applied for 3D complex problems successfully, in a mesh independent manner, and the mixing technique is stable for both types of transition regions.
+We perform a compression test for a full microscale FEM (as reference) and the mixed multiscale method with one zooming region in an arbitrary location.
+The displacement field component $u_y$ of these computations is shown in Figure \ref{fig:ModelCDisps}.
+For the mixed multiscale approach, the 3D simulations are carried out for two different smoothing lengths ($2\epsilon = 0.01, 0.1$) to study the mixing technique's stability for both sharp and wide transition regions.
+The comparison between full microscale and multiscale results shows that our level-set-based multiscale method can be successfully applied for 3D complex problems, in a mesh independent manner, and the mixing technique is stable for both types of transition regions.

 To further investigate the accuracy of numerical results, we show the variation of stress component $\sigma_{yy}$ for two smoothing lengths in Figure \ref{fig:ModelCStress}.
-The results show that the response inside the zoom is consistent with the corresponding FEM reference model, and the behaviour is promising in terms of stability and accuracy.
+The results show that the response inside the zoom is consistent with the corresponding FEM reference model.

-We also study the condition number of the 3D mixed multiscale system matrix for three smoothing lengths.
-The results in Figure \ref{fig:ModelCCondition} show that the well conditioning of the mixed multiscale system matrix is promising for the 3D problems with complex geometries.
-Moreover, the condition numbers stay stable with respect to the size of smoothing length.
+We also study the condition number of the 3D mixed multiscale system matrix for different smoothing lengths and element sizes.
+The results in Figure \ref{fig:ModelCCondition} show that the condition numbers stay stable for various smoothing lengths and mesh sizes.

-\section{CONCLUSIONS}
+\section{Conclusions}

 A framework was proposed to construct an unfitted concurrent multiscale model for heterogeneous structures.
-In our multiscale framework, we developed a mixing approach over a single background mesh to couple micro and macro-scale models.
-Therefore, unlike the conventional domain decomposition methods where an interface condition is required between macro and micro-scale models, the interface constraint is not needed anymore.
+In our multiscale framework, we developed a mixing approach over a single background mesh to couple micro and macroscale models.
+Therefore, unlike domain decomposition methods where an interface condition is required between macro and microscale models, the interface constraint is not needed in our mixing approach.